The-FireHub-Project-old/TheCore/docs/topics/wiki/Wiki StrMB.md

 ### ### Strip whitespace (or other characters) from the beginning and end of a string

 _This function returns a string with whitespace stripped from the beginning and end of string.
-Without the second parameter, trim() will strip these characters.
+Without the second parameter, [[StrSafe#trim()]] will strip these characters.

 - " " (ASCII 32 (0x20)), an ordinary space.
 - "\t" (ASCII 9 (0x09)), a tab.